LuigiBrosNin/UNI/Master first year/Complementi di basi di dati/Marketplaces for Data Notes.md

 # methodology and approach

+## Definitions
-focused on online web services, trading data, raw data or data enrichment tool
+focused on online web services
+- trading data,
+- raw data
+- data enrichment tools

+data marketplace -> platform on which anybody can upload and maintain data sets. data vendor -> someone who has data and offers it to others, either for a given fee or free of charge. data enrichment services -> that take input from the user and enhance it in some way, e.g., by analyzing or tagging it.

+## Approach
+initial set based on [14], expanded to 12 boolean dimensions of categorized vendors

+The facts about the data vendors were gathered by means of a Web search.

+INSERT TABLE OF DIMENSIONS

+## Limitations